16130586/my-cv/readme.md

 Compositing multiple requests into 1 request for reducing chattiness between the client and the services.
 Aggregating requests' responses into 1 then returns it to the client.
 - **Tech stack**:
-.Net Core 2.1, .Net Core API, Rest API, EF Core, Dapper, Redis.
+.Net Core 2.1, .Net Core API, Rest APIs, EF Core, Dapper, Redis.

 ### Payroll Application
 **Project description**: Migrating an application from ASP .NET 4 to .Net Core 2.1